JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_10.md

 Let's begin together this new journey through _The Urantia Book_ in this month that begins.
 Join us on this trip through the book and its fascinating nuances.
 Join our reflections and the attempt to expand the minds and, above all, the hearts of the readers of _The Urantia Book_.

 > “Jesus had many visits with a Chinese merchant.
 In saying good-bye, he admonished him: “Worship only God, who is your true spirit ancestor.
 Remember that the Father’s spirit ever lives within you and always points your soul-direction heavenward.
 If you follow the unconscious leadings of this immortal spirit, you are certain to continue on in the uplifted way of finding God.
 And when you do attain the Father in heaven, it will be because by seeking him you have become more and more like him.
-And so farewell, Chang, but only for a season, for we shall meet again in the worlds of light where the Father of spirit souls has provided many delightful stopping-places for those who are Paradise-bound.”” ([UB 133:4.9](/en/The_Urantia_Book/133#p4_9))
+And so farewell, Chang, but only for a season, for we shall meet again in the worlds of light where the Father of spirit souls has provided many delightful stopping-places for those who are Paradise-bound.”” (<a id="a53_707"></a>[UB 133:4.9](/en/The_Urantia_Book/133#p4_9))

 <figure id="Figure_1" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2023_10/Editorial-nov-23-5.jpg" alt="Editorial nov-23-5" width="350">